 Supervises professional, para-professional and clerical staff, and participates in specialized professional library activities.

-Provides professional level staff assistance to an administrative superior in specially assigned areas of operation; advises on matters pertaining to programs, projects or work unit assigned; develops program or work area procedures and schedules.
+Provides specialized professional level staff assistance to an administrative superior in assigned areas of operation; advises on matters pertaining to programs, projects or work unit assigned; develops program or work area procedures and schedules.

 Performs administrative functions related to a specialized area of library work; interprets and explains policy regulations and operating procedures.